vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

 The ``difficulty`` field should give an indication of who the workshop is targeting.
 The value must be one of ``beginner``, ``intermediate``, ``advanced`` and ``extreme``.

 The ``duration`` field gives the expected maximum amount of time the workshop would take to complete.
-This field only provides informational value and is not used to police how long a workshop instance will last.
 The format of the field is an integer number with ``s``, ``m``, or ``h`` suffix.
+This field only provides informational value and is not used directly to police how long a workshop instance will last.
+The `educates` CLI if used to deploy a workshop, will however copy this value into the `expires` field for the workshop when configuring the training portal definition, thus setting the actual expiration time value for the workshop.
+For more control over the workshop duration and the ability to extend it, it needs to be configured in the training portal, or using the command line options of the `educates` CLI when deploying the workshop.

 The ``vendor`` field should be a value which identifies the company or organization which the authors are affiliated with.
 This could be a company or organization name, or a DNS hostname under the control of whoever has created the workshop.